planetoftheweb/planetoftheweb.github.io/_site/toolbox/2022-03-09-rethinking-css-rules.md

 title: "Rethinking CSS Rules - Ep 22"
 summary: "In this episode of The Toolbox, we'll take a look at 8 new and old CSS libraries and the way they're changing how you'll be writing CSS in the future.
 The pace of the web is relentless...and that's why you need...The Toolbox."
 hideDesc: true
-video: 8HDFeez-Tjc
+video: B0eI5RT1-Hw
 hero: /images/toolbox/episode22.jpg
 thumb: /images/toolbox/episode22_tn.jpg
 category: toolbox
 ---

 Hello everyone this is Ray Villalobos and I stream about front-end and full stack tools Wednesdays at 1pm Eastern • 10am Pacific.
 Follow me and subscribe on LinkedIn and YouTube for more content.
-If you want to watch any past episodes, make sure you take a look at my blog...raybo.org.
+If you want to watch any past episodes, make sure you take a look at my blog raybo.org.

 So, I've been on a journey lately with The Toolbox.
 It's more of a mission to explore new frameworks and ideas.